dataform-co/dataform/content/docs/dataform-web/scheduling/environments.md

 An environment consists of:

 - a name
-- a Git reference at which the code should be run (either a branch name or a commit SHA)
+- a Git reference at which the code should be run (one of: a branch name, tag name, or a commit SHA)
 - (optionally) overridden values for the project's configuration (the settings in `dataform.json`)
+- (optionally) some schedules

 <callout intent="warning">
-If an environment is configured using a branch, that branch must exist on the project's remote Git repository (e.g. GitHub, if the project is stored there).
-Note that <b>Dataform branches are not remote Git branches.</b>
+If an environment is configured using a tag or branch, that tag or branch must exist in the project's remote Git repository (e.g. GitHub, if the project is stored there).
+Note that <b>Dataform branches are not equivalent to remote Git branches</b>.
 </callout>

 A simple example of an `environments.json` file is: